 Issues around pretrial publicity polluting the jury pool were at the forefront in the recent case against Floridian George Zimmerman for the killing of an unarmed teenager.
 Attorneys handling high-profile cases are presented with a dilemma during voir dire: should they ask about pretrial publicity or not?
 Continue reading

-Corporate Counsel reports that the number of wage and hour suits is up again this year, and the recent increases appear here to stay.
+The number of wage and hour suits is up again this year, and the recent increases appear here to stay.
 If your client’s efforts at compliance didn’t work and your client is facing a wage and hour suit, the best move may be to offer mediation.

 Direct examination can look deceptively easy when all of the effort has gone into the preparation.
 Here are some ways to make your carefully-planned direct even better.
 Continue reading

 It may not be too soon to draw some inferences from the Supreme Court’s decision in U.S. v Windsor extending federal law benefits of marriage to lawfully married same-sex spouses.
 Continue reading

 Before moving to compel discovery responses, California law requires that the parties “meet and confer.”
 But what do you actually have to do to meet that requirement?
 Continue reading